postcss/postcss/docs/architecture.md

     It does not define custom syntax and semantic, it's not actually a language.
     PostCSS works with CSS and can be easily integrated with tools described above.
 That being said any valid CSS can be processed by PostCSS.

-- *is a tool for CSS transformation*
+- *is a tool for CSS syntax transformations*

-    It allows you to define custom syntax that could be understandable and transformed by plugins.
-PostCSS play a role of framework for building outstanding tools for CSS manipulations.
+    It allows you to define custom CSS like syntax that could be understandable and transformed by plugins.
+That being said PostCSS is not strictly about CSS spec but about syntax definition manner of CSS.
+In such way you can define custom syntax constructs like at-rule, that could be very helpful for tools build around PostCSS.
+PostCSS plays a role of framework for building outstanding tools for CSS manipulations.

 - *is a big player in CSS ecosystem*